 Boswellia with MSM Beats Glucosamine in Treating Knee Osteoarthritis

-In my book on arthritis, I question the efficacy of glucosamine and chondroitin – especially the two in combination – for arthritis.
+The efficacy of glucosamine and chondroitin – especially the two in combination – for arthritis is questionable at best.

-I back up this position with research evidence.
+This position is backed up by clinical research evidence.
 Several studies, including the large 2006-2010 National Institutes of Health’s Glucosamine/Chondroitin Arthritis Intervention Trial (GAIT), has proven out glucosamine’s lackluster effects.

 The GAIT researchers followed up with another study of 572 people that continued to take the supplements (or a placebo) for two years.
 The research found there was no difference in cartilage loss or joint spaces in the knees of those taking the glucosamine-chondroitin supplements.

 Other studies have confirmed these findings, in both humans and arthritic horses.
 Multiple reviews of the multitude of studies on glucosamine-chrondoitin have found little evidence that the combination is more effective than placebo.
 That means, of course, that it doesn’t do too much.

 Of those glucosamine-chondroitin studies that have found some effectiveness, researchers have observed significant bias among the studies, many funded by the supplement manufacturers.